T-x-T/dukatia/website/content/docs/index.md

 To set up a development environment refer to the [developer documentation](docs/dev)

 ## First time Setup
 After you successfully installed dukatia, you can go ahead and add your data!
+The first time a user account is logged in to, there is a choice to add demo data.
+This can be useful if you just want to play around without having to add your own data.
+You can also learn more about [importing your data](docs/admin/data-import).